-With our first world government, we will create the level of capabilities that countries have been individually missing.
+With our world government, we will create the level of capabilities that countries have been individually missing.
 Our federation will align all its available forces to undo the planetary crisis that is driving us to the Great ecologic Wall.
-Our priority is to shift Humanity's efforts toward a society that emits low enough volumes of green-house effect gases that the Earth ecosystem can re-absorb them and maintain its fragile climatic balance.
-This ecologic equilibrium level has been baptized "zero-carbon."
-We aim for the invention of a zero-carbon society at scale.
+Our priority is to shift humanity's efforts toward a society that emits low enough volumes of gases with green-house effect that they can be reabsorbed by the Earth ecosystem - maintaining its fragile climatic balance.
+This ecologic equilibrium level is called "zero-carbon."
+We want to invent of a zero-carbon society at scale.

 "A zero-carbon economy is both feasible and affordable.
-The issue is not feasibility but whether governments, industry and consumers are willing to take the required actions to get there" states Adair Turner, chair of the UK Energy Transitions Commission.
+The issue is not feasibility but whether governments, industry and consumers are willing to take the required actions to get there" states Adair Turner, chair of the U.K. Energy Transitions Commission.